-- 5) Tumours of the maxillary sinuses epidemiology, division, diagnosis, treatment, prognosis; - 6) The usefulness of imaging studies in the diagnosis of sinus diseases;. - types of surgical procedures and techniques used to treat patients with sinus conditions.
+- Tumours of the maxillary sinuses epidemiology, division, diagnosis, treatment, prognosis; - 6) The usefulness of imaging studies in the diagnosis of maxillary sinus disease; - 7) types of surgical procedures and techniques used to treat patients with sinus conditions.

 Form of course delivery: using distance learning methods and techniques or stationary.